 HIST 176: Contemporary Black History

-HIST 205: U.S. Political History: the Great Depression and World War Two
+HIST 205: U.S. Political History: The Great Depression and World War II

 HIST 208: U.S. Women's History

 HIST 209: History of North American Indians